goodhamgupta/blog/_posts/2020-05-11-longformer.md

 # Introduction

 - The NLP world had its ImageNet moment with the introduction of the Transformer in the paper **Attention is All you Need**.
-- The ability to be able to process multiple words/tokens in parallel and train models without labeled data(using self-attention) led to the creation of multiple models which gave us SOTA results on many interesting tasks such as Question Answering, Summarization, etc. -
+- The ability to be able to process multiple words/tokens in parallel and train models without labeled data(using self-attention) led to the creation of multiple models which gave us SOTA results on many interesting tasks such as Question Answering, Summarization, etc.
 - However, the biggest drawback is the Transformer architecture is the limitation it has on the number of tokens it can process at a once, due to exponentially increasing memory and compute requirements(typically about 512 tokens), causing the performance to deteriorate over large documents.
 - [Longformer](https://arxiv.org/abs/2004.05150) by the team at Allen AI aims to address this problem and demonstrate it's application to do transfer learning for large documents.
-- Other approaches to are described in recent work such as [Transformer XL](link), [Blockwise](link), [Reformer](link), etc. Their characteristics are mentioned below:
+- Other approaches to are described in recent work such as [Transformer XL](https://arxiv.org/abs/1901.02860), [Blockwise](https://arxiv.org/abs/1911.02972), [Reformer](https://arxiv.org/abs/2001.04451), etc. Their characteristics are mentioned below:

 ![Comparison[]{data-label="fig:overview"}]({{site.baseurl}}/images/longformer/comparison.png)